jngrb/openproject-openshift/README.md

 For a new minor release, merge the forked git branch with upstream and push into the forked repo.
 Now, rerung the build jobs:

 ```[bash]
-oc start-build community-fork # needs 25 minutes to build on our cluster
+oc start-build community-fork # needs ca. 30 minutes to build on our cluster
-oc start-build community-app # only after the community-fork build completed successfully
+oc start-build community-app # only after the community-fork build completed successfully, needs only a few minutes
 ```

 ## License for the OpenShift template